cloudmesh-community/fa18-516-21/chapter/graphql.md

 ]
 ```

-Start your server using below command
+Start your server using following command

 ```bash
 python manage.py runserver
 ```

 Now open http://localhost:8000/graphql URL in your broweser.
 You will see GraphiQL.
-In the left pane add below query
+In the left pane add following query

 ```graphql
 {